homeeondemand/react-native-mapbox-navigation/README.md

 Place your public token in your project's `Info.plist` and and add a `MGLMapboxAccessToken` key whose value is your public access token.

-Now you are ready to run the install the cocoapod:
+Now you are ready to install the cocoapod:

 ```
 cd ios && pod install